SanderKnape/blog/content/post/five-ways-enable-developer-autonomy-aws.md

 What is even better is that you can extend the linter with your own company policies.
 This, combined with the [editor plugins](https://github.com/aws-cloudformation/cfn-python-lint#editor-plugins) means that developers can already get feedback on violations the moment they write it in their editor.
 As soon as they create a security group rule that opens up SSH to the world, that line will get a red underline.
 In terms of "shift left" and "early feedback", this is as left and early as you can get it.

 If you are using Terraform Enterprise you can use [Sentinel](https://www.terraform.io/docs/enterprise/sentinel/import/index.html).
 If you are using the free version you can take a look at [conftest](https://github.com/instrumenta/conftest).
 I haven't yet seen a way to get feedback directly in the editor, but at least you can run a scan in the pull request.
-For example, the following will scan a Terraform plan for the existence of permission boundaries:
+For example, the following will scan a Terraform plan for the existence of permissions boundaries:

 ```
 package main

-permission_boundary_arn = "arn:aws:iam::0123456789:policy/permission-boundary-policy"
+permissions_boundary_arn = "arn:aws:iam::0123456789:policy/permissions-boundary-policy"

 iam_resources = [
   "aws_iam_user",